Frequently asked questions

 Regulations also require you to offer a free collection or 'take-back' service for waste or used batteries if you sell or supply 32kg or more of portable batteries per year.
 This is the equivalent of selling one pack of 4 AA batteries per day over a year.
 If you sell over the 32kg threshold, you'll need to have a collection point at your premises.
 These rules apply whether you run a shop, a chain of shops or sell batteries online, by mail order or telephone.

-Materials called Persistent Organic Pollutants have been banned, but remain in older items and equipment.
-We don't collect any of these banned materials and you can find out more about them.
+These have been banned, but remain in older items and equipment.
+We don't collect any of these banned materials.
+You can find out more about them.